-- The camera does not come with a memory card (\$\sum_11\$), interface cable, or HDMI. cable - For details on the Advanced User Guide and Instruction Manuals, see "Instruction Manuals" (QQ4). - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items.

-- When you need Lens Instruction Manuals, download them from the Canon website (4). - The Lens Instruction Manuals (PDF files) are for lenses sold individually.
+- The camera does not come with a memory card ( 11), interface cable, or HDMI cable. - For details on the Advanced User Guide and Instruction Manuals, see "Instruction Manuals" (2)4). - If you purchased a Lens Kit, check that the lenses are included. - Be careful not to lose any of the above items. - - The Lens Instruction Manuals (PDF files) are for lenses sold individually.
 Note that when purchasing the Lens Kit, some of the accessories included with the lens may not match those listed in the Lens Instruction Manual.